Ketosis: What It Is, the Science Behind It, and When It Works Best

 • Overtraining, poor sleep, or chronic stress, which elevate cortisol and impair fat utilization

-Because stress hormones and thyroid signaling play a central role in how the body adapts to ketosis, symptoms of the keto flu often overlap with patterns seen in Thyroid & Adrenal Health, especially when carbohydrate restriction is layered on top of high life or training stress.
+Because stress hormones and thyroid signaling play a central role in how the body adapts to ketosis, symptoms of the keto flu often overlap with broader patterns of stress intolerance or hormonal strain.

 How MCT and Coconut Oil Can Help Ease the Transition